 And everyone else is wrong.
 And since this is the United States of America, you have a constitutional right to be wrong.

 But what about Thanksgiving?
 Shouldn’t we allow the fourth Thursday of November to have it’s time in the limelight?
-If that’s how you want to live your life–if you want to celebrate the first meal that Americans fed to undocumented immigrants from Europe–fine.
-But here are six reasons why you should repent of your holiday sins and accept the truth that Christmas is so much better than Thanksgiving, and thus deserves to be celebrated as soon as Halloween ends:
+After all, it is a federal holiday just like Christmas.
+A list of the 2022 US Holidays can confirm this for you if you don’t believe us!
+Thanksgiving is arguably just as important as Christmas, and it’s non-religious too, so everyone can celebrate it.
+But there is still the argument that Christmas is better.
+Here are six reasons why you should repent of your holiday sins and accept the truth that Christmas is so much better than Thanksgiving, and thus deserves to be celebrated as soon as Halloween ends:

 - Presents.
 Nothing is cooler to a kid than waking up on Christmas morning and seeing that good ol’ Kris Kringle left some loot under the tree.
 Sure, the kids will ignore you for the rest of whenever.
-Yeah,most of the stuff they get will be broken or forgotten about by New Year’s.
+Yeah, most of the stuff they get will be broken or forgotten about by New Year’s, unless it’s something sentimental like a memory tshirt quilt.
 You bet that you’ll have buyer’s remorse when you cart most of the stuff you bought for your kid to the thrift store, but it’s totally worth it.
+You can even save some money with Amazon coupons by Clicking Here, so you’re not worried about overspending.
 Have you ever heard of people putting Thanksgiving presents under the turkey?
 No, you haven’t.

 - Mascots.
 Christmas has Santa Claus, who is a commercialized version of a real guy that lived hundreds of years ago.
 He loved children, leaving coins in their shoes.
 Oh, and he sucker punched a guy during a church conference who disagreed with him.
 Fat, jolly, and totally bada**.
 Thanksgiving, however, has… a turkey.
 We eat the mascot of Thanksgiving.
 Maybe we should give Thanksgiving a new mascot.
 How about Pious Pilgrim?
 He comes from Plymouth Rock every year on Thanksgiving Eve and gives the kids a healthy dose of Puritan guilt and smallpox.
 Yeah, Santa would throat punch him, too.